The Coding Limits of Robust Watermarking for Generative Models: Introduction

-A more general impossibility result by \ifconf \citet{zhang2024watermarks,zhang2023watermarks} \else Zhang et al.~\cite{zhang2024watermarks,zhang2023watermarks} \fi shows that constructing robust watermarking schemes is impossible under certain conditions.
+A more general impossibility result by Zhang et al.~\cite{zhang2024watermarks,zhang2023watermarks} shows that constructing robust watermarking schemes is impossible under certain conditions.
 They model generated outputs as nodes in a graph and prove that if an adversary has access to two oracles (a quality oracle that tells the adversary whether the output is still valid, and a perturbation oracle that allows small edits preserving semantics) then the adversary can walk through the graph until the watermark is erased without degrading content quality.
 This result does not specify an exact condition for when removal occurs, only that eventually such a walk succeeds.

-In contrast, our result makes no oracle assumptions and provides a concrete lower bound.
-We show that if an adversary is willing to change more than half of the bits, then the watermark is surely removed.
+In contrast, our result makes no oracle assumptions and provides a concrete lower bound in an independent symbol corruption model.
+We show that if more than half of the encoded bits are effectively randomized, then no watermark can remain both sound and robust.
 Prior work demonstrates that robust watermarking cannot be sustained indefinitely.
-Our result identifies the precise threshold at which robustness fails.
+Our result identifies a precise corruption threshold in this setting beyond which robustness is unconditionally impossible.